 When people talk about digital signage displays, they’re really talking about TVs.
 Many people assume that when they’re ready to create digital signage, they can just walk into Costco or Best Buy and pick out the cheapest TV that they see.
-They’re not entirely wrong.
-But consider this: let’s say your boss tells you that you need to pick out a work phone, so you can reply to email on the go; so you go to Target and you pick the cheapest phone you can find--it’s a flip phone; as it turns out, the phone does let you check email, but it does so in the most bare-bones way that it really doesn’t suit your purpose--unless you happen to be the person who enjoys replying to emails with a numeric keypad.
+They’re not entirely wrong, but consider this: let’s say your boss tells you that you need to pick out a work phone so you can reply to email on the go, so you go to Target and you pick the cheapest phone you can find.
+It’s a flip phone and as it turns out, the phone does let you check email, but it does so in the most bare-bones way that it really doesn’t suit your purpose--unless you happen to be the person who enjoys replying to emails with a numeric keypad.
 That’s kind of what it’s like to just pick up the cheapest TV you can find for digital signage.

 So how do you pick the right display?
 This short guide will help you.